spinnaker/spinnaker.github.io/community/gardening/index.md

 ## About

-Gardening Days rewards new and veteran contributors for building the Spinnaker ecosystem.
+Gardening Days rewards contributors for building the Spinnaker ecosystem.
 All contributions attendees make in the week add up to points.
 This includes project and plugin code, documentation, content, videos, issues [and more](https://spinnaker.io/community/gardening/what-to-hack/).
-All registered contributors will receive prizes based on their point totals, so contribute when you can.
+All registered contributors will receive [prizes](https://github.com/spinnaker-hackathon/gardening/blob/master/prizes.md) based on point totals, so contribute when you can.
 After you [sign up](https://events.linuxfoundation.org/spinnaker-summit/register/), you'll be matched with a team.
-Teams can choose a project and compete in [a challenge category](https://github.com/spinnaker-hackathon/gardening/blob/master/challenges.md) for team prize packages.
-Summit Gardening challenges teams to build software delivery solutions and content focused on Spinnaker, GitHub Action, Sumo Logic, AWS, New Relic, and more.
+Teams can choose a project to compete in [a challenge category](https://github.com/spinnaker-hackathon/gardening/blob/master/challenges.md) for a team prize package.
+Challenges include software delivery solutions and content focused on Spinnaker, GitHub Action, Sumo Logic, AWS, New Relic, and more.

 Elevate your impact with free compute from AWS, a global-friendly schedule, and [Spinnaker Summit programming](https://events.linuxfoundation.org/spinnaker-summit/program/schedule/) all month long!